Kris Kaspersky: Endeavor Security and McAfee

 Until recently Kris Kaspersky lived an isolated way of life in his native village.
 Since June 2008, he worked remotely on Endeavor Security, engaged in security of computers and networks.
 In 2009, McAfee acquired Endeavor Security.

 "Kris knows the answer to the main question concerning security – he knows the way it works, – says CEO of the company Christopher Jordan. – Besides, he can instantly give rise to a new idea."
 “His fame outside Russia is not exaggerated – says another Endeavor employee Alice Chang – he's a very well-known hacker, in the original sense of the word: a man who understands the very basics of how it works."

 Since 2008 Kris has been living and working in the United States.
 He worked for Check Point as a security expert.

-Some facts

-In order to avoid any confusion with antivirus creator Eugene Kaspersky, he spelled his penname differently in Russian.
-His penname "myschh" was chosen owing to the novel "Dune" which is a great favorite of his (Kris often used quotations from the novel, in particular, in his first book "Technique and philosophy of hacker attacks").
-The name of the protagonist of the novel is Muad'Dib, which stands for a desert mouse.
-Kris Kaspersky penname is not a derivative from any other word and it has no relevance to Eugene Kaspersky.
-Kris named himself after Casper the friendly ghost from his favorite cartoon and Kris Kelmi, (Note: Russian rock and pop musician) whose music, nevertheless, myschh never listened to.

-Kris was very lean.
-He spoke with a southern accent, sometimes swallowed and distorted words, softened endings of the verbs.
-He wore long hair and beard.
-He was not fussed about clothing.

-Kaspersky described his native village this way: "Dedicated ten megabits internet channel".

 Injury and death

 On February 10, 2017, Kris Kaspersky (Nikolay Likhachev) was critically injured in a hard landing after sky diving: "A sky diver who took a hard landing at Skydive DeLand remains in intensive care and is unable to communicate, a nurse at Halifax Health Medical Center said Monday.
 The sky diver, 40-year-old Nikolay Likhachev, suffered a compound fracture to his left leg and a head injury, an incident report released Monday by DeLand police states.
 The report states that Likhachev had completed 200 jumps, most of them at Skydive DeLand.
 Likhachev […] was injured Friday just before 9:15 a.m."

 Kris Kaspersky was taken off life support and died from his wounds a week later on February 18, 2017.